Couto/groundskeeper/README.md

--i, --input <path>       input folder, defaults to current folder -o, --output <path>      output folder, defaults to ./clean -c, --console [boolean]  enable the removal of console statements -p, --pragmas <names>    comma-delimited <names> to remove, defaults to validation, development -v, --verbose [boolean]  outputs current state of procedure --list                   display list of console methods that will be removed
+-i, --input <path>       input folder, defaults to current folder -o, --output <path>      output folder, defaults to ./clean -c, --console [boolean]  enable the removal of console statements -a, --ast [boolean]      disable parse through ast, fallbacks to regex but keeps newlines
+-p, --pragmas <names>    comma-delimited <names> to remove, defaults to validation, development -v, --verbose [boolean]  outputs current state of procedure --list                   display list of console methods that will be removed